artic-network/civet/docs/analysis_pipeline.md

 - If SSH keys not configured, specify `--remote` alongside `-uun`
 - Check background metadata has `data_column` (default: central_sample_id)

-###  ``-fm / --from-metadata``
+###  -fm / --from-metadata

 - Exit if used in conjunction with input.csv, ID string or fasta options (not compatible yet)
+- Find all records in the background metadata that match search criteria and pass on into civet as queries

+### --protect
-- Find all records in the background metadata that match search criteria and pass on into civet
+- Find all records in the background metadata that match search criteria and pass on into civet to not collapse

 ###  QC on input csv